 This toolkit is designed to help self-advocacy organizations apply for grants.
 It is available online.

 |Growing up with Parents Who Have Learning Difficulties|

-Narrative research about the lives of adult children of parents with developmental disabilites.
+This book presents narrative research about the lives of adult children of parents with developmental disabilities.

 |Handbook on Quality of Life for Human Service Practitioners|